Rickerp/IST-ASA-P2/README.md

 # [ASA] Análise e Sintese de Algoritmos - Project 2

 ### Description
-This repository contains the second project made for Analysis and Synthesis of Algorithms course.
+This repository contains the second project of Analysis and Synthesis of Algorithms course.

 It's a program that solves this problem (but in large scales):